 The NSA’s spying programs threaten our basic rights to connect, communicate and organize.
-The First Amendment guarantees freedom of speech and assembly, and the Fourth Amendment guarantees protection from warrantless seizure.
+The First Amendment guarantees freedom of speech and assembly, and the Fourth Amendment guarantees these rights are protected from warrantless search and seizure.

 But companies like AT&T, Facebook, Google, Microsoft and Verizon are tracking our phone calls and monitoring our emails, Web chats and other online activity — creating giant databases that are ripe for NSA spying.
-Worse, some of these companies are colluding with the government in ways that threaten free expression, privacy and the public interest.
+Worse, these companies or others can and do provide information to the government in ways that threaten free expression, privacy and the public interest.

 The Free Press Action Fund helped found the Stop Watching Us coalition, which launched a petition calling for NSA accountability and legal reforms to protect our privacy.
 Close to 600,000 individuals and hundreds of organizations have signed on.

 The coalition is urging Congress to form a special committee to investigate and report on the extent of the NSA’s spying.
-We’re also calling for revisions to the Foreign Intelligence Surveillance Act and the Patriot Act so that they explicitly prohibit the blanket surveillance of Internet activity and phone records of U.S. residents.
+We’re also calling for revisions to the Foreign Intelligence Surveillance Act and further reform of the Patriot Act to protect against blanket surveillance of Internet activity and phone records of U.S. residents.